codingkatty/camplight/JOURNAL.md

 I don't know what to write here, but I guess... it looks pretty.. nice?

 ## Day 4
-I spent around 2h routing the pcb!
+(~2.5 hrs) I spent around 2h routing the pcb!
 This is the end result and its like 4 layers.
 While routing the pcb, I kinda selected the wrong footprint for resistors so I had to redo some stuff.

 ![image](https://github.com/user-attachments/assets/c6211f49-8ec1-4888-ac49-e83982310b7b)